 7. Steps 7 to 10 in clause AC.7.1 applies.

-8. The IMS AS-2 generates a re-INVITE request in which the SDP offer contains the media information of the bootstrap data channel and existing voice media and sends the request to UE B.
+8. The IMS AS-2 generates a re-INVITE request in which the SDP offer contains the media information of the bootstrap data channel and existing voice media, with the SIP header "display-name" indicating that the DC AS initiates the re-INVITE request and sends the request to UE B.

 9. UE B responds 200 OK with SDP answer.